twentyOne2x/attnmarkets-docs/pages/introduction/banking-the-internet-of-revenue.md

 - “**This is my revenue account**”
   - where my protocol / creator / network revenues land,
-  - with clear rules when funding is active vs inactive.
+  - with clear rules when financing is active vs inactive.

 - “**This is my advance / credit line**”
   - one-off or revolving,